Submitting Items To Be Placed On Reserve

 What is the procedure for putting a book on reserve?

-Bring the material you want placed on reserve to the library where you want the reserve item held, along with a completed and signed copy of the Book & Media Reserve Information & Release Form (PDF).
+Bring the material you want placed on reserve to the library where you want the reserve item held, and complete a copy of the Book & Media Reserve Information & Release Form.
 Each branch houses their own reserve items and those items must be delivered to those branches by the instructors or their representatives.

 I have other kinds of items to put on reserve.
 Is that handled the same way?

-Yes, bring the items you want placed on reserve to the Circulation Desk, along with a completed and signed copy of the Reserve Information & Release Form (PDF).
+Yes, bring the items you want placed on reserve to the Circulation Desk, and complete a copy of the Book & Media Reserve Information & Release Form.